StackOps/python-automationclient/docs/source/Profile.rst

 A profile is just a way to save **predefined templates of an architecture without creating a full zone**.
 User may want to use several common properties for all his zones, and some specific properties for each zone.
 A way to save the common properties without the need of fill the whole template each time, is by the use of profiles.
 The profile endpoint will never check the input properties (the zone endpoint will), so you can save any properties you like to use later on.
 Only the name attribute is mandatory.

 A profile is the set of architecture's properties.
 A profile can be empty (returned by the architecture-template operation) half-filled, or full-filled.
-Is a dictionary-like structure with all the properties ofthe **components** the architecture can have, this properties are recovered from **catalog components** managed by **FABuloso**.
+Is a dictionary-like structure with all the properties of the **components** the architecture can have, this properties are recovered from **catalog components** managed by **FABuloso**.

 Profiles and their properties
 -----------------------------